AaltoSciComp/scicomp-docs/scicomp/practical-git-prs.rst

 Who should merge them?
 ~~~~~~~~~~~~~~~~~~~~~~
 - What happens when the person making the PR is the only one (or main
-  one) who can merge it?
+  one) who can give it a useful review?

+  - Then, perhaps your team needs some redundancy...

+- You can assign reviewers, if you want to suggest who should take a
+  look.
-- Discuss as part of your team.
+- Discuss as part of your team for each project.
+This leads to a
+  social discussion of "how do we collaborate in practice?"

 When do you merge a pull request?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~